Peace and Reconciliation:

-Two Lectures will be held at the Irish Cultural Center and McClelland Library to in Fall of 2017 and Spring of 2018.
+Two additional lectures have been held at the Irish Cultural Center and McClelland Library in Fall of 2017 and Spring of 2018.

-Join us on September 30th at 7:00PM for a lecture by Dr. Marie Leoutre as a kickoff to our 2017/2018 season: “Peace and Reconciliation The 20th Anniversary of the Good Friday Agreement.”
-Often described as a sectarian conflict opposing Catholics to Protestants in Northern Ireland, The Troubles will be placed in their historical context- going as far back as the 16th century.
-This broad timeline will shed light on the birth of the nation-state and emergence of religion as a political instrument in Europe.
+Dr. Marie Leoutre presented: “Peace and Reconciliation The 20th Anniversary of the Good Friday Agreement.”
+Often described as a sectarian conflict opposing Catholics to Protestants in Northern Ireland, The Troubles were placed in their historical context- going as far back as the 16th century.
+This broad timeline shed light on the birth of the nation-state and emergence of religion as a political instrument in Europe.

-Immediately following the lecture will be the grand opening of the McClelland Library’s newest exhibit “From Protest to Peace,” a look at The Troubles through the Northern Irish muralists, The Bogside Artists.
+Immediately following the lecture was the grand opening of the McClelland Library’s newest exhibit “From Protest to Peace,” a look at The Troubles through the Northern Irish muralists, The Bogside Artists.

 Arizona Premiere of In the Name of Peace: John Hume in America

-The Arizona premiere of the Irish documentary film will take place on October 18th, 2017 at 7PM in the Great Hall of the Irish Cultural Center.
-Tickets are available online.
-To reserve your seats or learn more about the film please check out: In the Name of Peace: John Hume in America.
+The Arizona premiere of the Irish documentary film took place on October 18th, 2017 at the Irish Cultural Center.
+To learn more about the film please check out: In the Name of Peace: John Hume in America.

 This is the story of the extraordinary work of Nobel Prize winning John Hume to secure peace in Ireland.
 The film shows how Hume, inspired by Martin Luther King and rising from the riot-torn streets of Northern Ireland, enlisted American Presidents from Carter to Clinton.
 Narrated by Liam Neeson and scored by Bill Whelan (Riverdance), In the Name of Peace: John Hume in America includes interviews with President Bill Clinton, President Jimmy Carter, US Senators and Congressmen, as well as Irish leaders and British Prime Ministers Tony Blair and John Major.
 At a time of political instability, this is a timely film examining steady leadership and international co-operation.